kit-data-manager/visualization-graph-web-component/readme.md

 ```bash
 npm install
 ```
+Step 3: Push changes to origin/main
-Step 3: Draft a new release
+Step 4: Create a new release in GitHub